Social spam: Insults

 User-submitted insults are comments that contain mildly or strongly insulting language against a specific person or persons.
 These comments range from mild name-calling to severe bullying.
 Online bullies often use insults in their interactions, referred to as cyberbullying.
 Hiding behind a screen name allows users to say mean, insulting comments with anonymity; these bullies rarely have to take responsibility for their comments and actions.

 Threats

 User-submitted threats of violence are comments that contain mild or strong threats of physical violence against a person or group.
 In September 2012, Eric Yee was arrested for making threats in an ESPN comment section.
 He started out discussing the high price of LeBron James shoes, but quickly turned into a stream of racist and insulting comments, and threats against children.
 This is a more serious example of social spam.

 Hate speech

-User-submitted hate speech is a comment that contains strongly offensive content directed against people of a specific race, gender, sexual orientation, etc. According to a Council of Europe survey, across the European Union, 78% of respondents had encountered hate speech online; 40% felt personally attacked or threatened; and 1 in 20 have posted hate speech themselves.
+User-submitted hate speech is a comment that contains strongly offensive content directed against people of a specific race, disability, religion, gender, sexual orientation, etc. According to a Council of Europe survey, across the European Union, 78% of respondents had encountered hate speech online; 40% felt personally attacked or threatened; and 1 in 20 have posted hate speech themselves.